-In a work that is both moving and insightful, Deepak Singh chronicles his downward mobility as an immigrant to a small town in Virginia.
-Armed with an MBA from India, Singh could only get a minimum wage job in an electronics store in a strip mall.
-Every day at work he confronted unfamiliar American mores—from strange idioms to deeply entrenched racism to open expressions of sexuality.
+In this moving and insightful work, Deepak Singh chronicles his downward mobility as an immigrant to a small town in Virginia.
+Armed with an MBA from India, Singh can get only a minimum-wage job in an electronics store.
+Every day he confronts unfamiliar American mores, from strange idioms to deeply entrenched racism.

 Deepak Singh is a writer, radio producer, and journalist.
 He is a frequent contributor to PRI’s The World and has written for The New York Times, NPR, The Boston Globe and The Atlantic.

 "An interesting look at a puzzling society—ours—from the point of view of a sympathetic but not uncritical outsider."

 "Deepak Singh shares his incredible stories of learning, feeling, beauty, work, friendship, and marriage.
 It is at once deeply personal and specific, while also resonating with fellow humans’ similar struggles across the globe."—Dr. Susan D. Blum, author of Lies That Bind: Chinese Truth, Other Truths

 "I devoured Deepak Singh's memoir at home, at work, on the subway and on the streets of New York.
 It's funny, eye-opening, and deeply human in its regard for working-class Americans and for all people who struggle to make ends meet.
 If Barbara Ehrenreich had been born in India, Nickel and Dimed

 might've looked a lot like this." —Arun Venugopal, WNYC